vmware/photon/docs/kubernetes.md

 The Kubernetes package provides several services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
 These services are managed by systemd.
 Their configuration resides in a central location: /etc/kubernetes.

 The following instructions break the services up between the hosts.
 The first host, `photon-master`, will be the Kubernetes master.
 This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run `etcd`.
 Although `etcd` is not needed on the master if `etcd` runs on a different host, this guide assumes that `etcd` and the Kubernetes master run on the same host.
-The remaining host, `photon-node`, will be the node; it will run kubelet, proxy and docker.
+The remaining host, `photon-node`, will be the node; it will run kubelet, proxy, and docker.

 **System Information**